AathifMahir/Fairy/src/README.md

 #### Auto-Binding with `Bind.viewModel`

-For multiple properties, use `Bind.viewModel` which automatically tracks accessed properties and bind them:
+For multiple properties, use `Bind.viewModel` which automatically tracks accessed properties and binds them.
+Fairy also provides `Bind.viewModel2`, `Bind.viewModel3`, and `Bind.viewModel4` for tracking 2-4 specific ViewModels when you need explicit multi-ViewModel binding:

 ```dart
 class UserViewModel extends ObservableObject {